 We sell Austrian Gold Philharmonics and all major bullion coin and bar bullion formats and you can pay by bank wire, credit card or debit card.

 Insured delivery of Philharmonic coin, including monster boxes, to homes or offices is popular and many clients do both - take delivery of some Gold Philharmonics and own the rest in Secure Storage.

 Many of our UK clients opt to store their Gold Philharmonics in fully insured, offshore Secure Storage jurisdictions.
 We specialise in offering British clients access to allocated and segregated bullion storage in secure nonbank vault partners in safer jurisdictions in the world such as Zurich, Hong Kong, London, and Singapore.

 How Much Gold is in a Gold Philharmonic Coin?

-Gold Philharmonics are 0.9999% (99.99%) pure or 24 carat fine and the coin weights exactly one troy ounce.
+Gold Philharmonics are 0.9999% (99.99%) pure or 24 carat fine and the coin weighs exactly one troy ounce.
 This means there is exactly one troy ounce of gold in every coin.

 Like all bullion coins, the coin has an intrinsic value which is based primarily on the precious metal content and the spot price of that precious metal on international markets.